Tyler Bray: Chicago Bears

 On March 16, 2018, Bray signed a one-year contract with the Chicago Bears.
-He was waived on September 1, 2018, and was signed to the practice squad the next day.
+He was waived on September 1, and was signed to the practice squad the next day.
 Bray was reunited with former offensive coordinator Matt Nagy, who had just become the head coach of the Bears.
-He was promoted to the active roster on November 21, 2018, to serve as the backup to Chase Daniel following an injury to starter Mitchell Trubisky.
-He was waived on December 29, 2018, and re-signed to the practice squad after clearing waivers on January 1, 2019.
+He was promoted to the active roster on November 21, to serve as the backup to Chase Daniel following an injury to starter Mitchell Trubisky.
+He was waived on December 29, and re-signed to the practice squad after clearing waivers on January 1, 2019.

 On March 20, 2019, the Bears re-signed Bray to a one-year deal.
 He was released on August 31 as part of final roster cuts before being moved to the practice squad.
-He was promoted to the active roster on October 5, 2019, serving as the backup to Chase Daniel, who was making his first start of the year against the Oakland Raiders in place of an injured Trubisky.
+He was promoted to the active roster on October 5, serving as the backup to Chase Daniel, who was making his first start of the year against the Oakland Raiders in place of an injured Trubisky.
 Bray was released four days later and re-signed back to the practice squad.
 His practice squad contract with the team expired on January 6, 2020.

 Bray re-signed with the Bears on March 26, 2020.
 After being one of the final roster cuts on September 5, he returned to the practice squad a day later.
 During the first four weeks of the season, he was occasionally protected from poaching by other teams.
 Bray was elevated to the active roster on October 3 ahead of the Bears' Week 4 game against the Indianapolis Colts, and reverted to the practice squad after the game.
 Further elevations took place later in the season after Trubisky was injured, in Weeks 9 and 10 against the Tennessee Titans and Minnesota Vikings, respectively.
 Bray entered the latter game following an injury to Nick Foles on the Bears' final drive, where he completed an 18-yard screen pass to Ryan Nall on his first throw followed by four incompletions (one of which was a spike to stop the clock) as the Bears lost 19–13.
 Bray was again elevated to the active roster on November 28 for the team's Week 12 game against the Green Bay Packers, and reverted to the practice squad again following the game.
 His practice squad contract with the team expired after the season on January 18, 2021.

 San Francisco 49ers

 On December 29, 2021, Bray was signed to the San Francisco 49ers practice squad.
-He was released on January 12, 2022.
+He was released by San Francisco on January 12, 2022.